Involutive Brauer groups and Poincar\'e rings: Introduction

 The authors wish to thank the Institute for Advanced Study and the organizers of the 2024 Park City Mathematics Institute on motivic homotopy theory.
 The authors would also like to thank the organizers of the BIRS CDM 2024 program on Algebraic K-theory and Brauer groups, where NR and LY made progress on this project.
 The authors would like to thank Columbia University for its hospitality.
 During the writing of this paper, NR was supported by the Simons Collaboration on Perfection in Algebra, Geometry, and Topology.

 We are immensely grateful to Ben Antieau, who originally suggested to VB and NR that looking into the Brauer group in the setting of Poincar\'e $\infty$-categories might be interesting and connected to \cite{azumaya_involution}.
 LY would like to thank James Hotchkiss and Emanuele Dotto for helpful discussions related to this work.
-The authors would like to thank Ben Antieau and Ben Williams for valuable feedback on an early draft.
+The authors would like to thank Ben Antieau, Uriya First, Ben Williams, and Elden Elmanto for valuable feedback on an early draft.